SignificoHealth/recco-flutter-plugin/README.md

 # Flutter Recco

-A demo Flutter project for testing the integration with the Shadowflight SDK.
+A demo Flutter project for testing the integration with the Recco SDK.

 ## Getting Started